 2. It’s cheaper to install an array during construction

-Manufacturers aren’t entirely sure how long today’s solar panels will last, but most estimates (and warranties) aim for about 25-30 years — coincidentally, that’s the approximate lifespan of a typical shingle roof.
-You’ll save money by installing them together rather than putting a solar system on a 15-year-old roof that’s going to need replacing far sooner than the panels will.
+Manufacturers aren’t entirely sure how long today’s solar panels will last.
+Most estimates (and warranties) aim for about 25-30 years.
+Coincidentally, that’s the approximate lifespan of a typical shingle roof.
+You’ll save money by installing them together rather than putting a solar system on a 15-year-old roof that’s going to need replacing sooner than the panels.

-It’s also easier to install all of the necessary infrastructure for your solar system while your home is being built rather than try to retrofit it later.
-When you plan for a photovoltaic (PV) solar system up front, contractors can consider things like your roof’s load-bearing capacity, required electrical conduits, and electrical panel specifications.
-All of this is much simpler — and cheaper — to install with new construction than it will be after a home is complete.
+It’s also easier to install all of the necessary infrastructures for your solar system while your home is being built rather than try to retrofit it later.
+When you plan for a photovoltaic (PV) solar system, contractors can consider things like your roof’s load-bearing capacity, required electrical conduits, and electrical panel specifications.
+All of this is simpler to install with new construction than it will be after a home is complete.

 3. Solar helps future-proof your home

 The days of homes as pure power-consumption machines are quickly coming to an end.
-Soon, it won’t be all that surprising to see new homes that are designed to give back as much energy as they take from the grid.
+Soon, it won’t be that surprising to see new homes designed to give back as much energy as they deplete from the grid.
 By installing solar now and setting up your home for a net-zero electricity bill, you improve its resale value significantly.

 If you add one or two electric cars to your house, your electricity needs could increase substantially.
-It all depends on how much you drive, of course, but MarketWatch research indicates that you could easily expect to consume a few hundred extra kilowatt-hours of electricity to power each car.
-That increase will have a much smaller impact on your electric bill if you have solar panels offsetting some or all of your energy consumption.
+MarketWatch research indicates you can expect to consume a few hundred extra kilowatt-hours of electricity to power each car.
+That increase will have a smaller impact on your electric bill if you have solar panels offsetting your energy consumption.

 Renewable energy is the future in every area, from transportation and business to our daily lives at home.
 Houses that can produce enough energy to offset their consumption needs will become the standard.
-If you’re building a custom home, now is the time to prepare for these changes, which is why you shouldn’t make your plans without considering solar power.
+If you’re building a North Carolina custom home, now is the time to prepare for these changes.
+Don’t make plans without considering solar power.